Mickleham - Yuroke

 Mickleham - Yuroke lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Mickleham-Yuroke's population was approximately 43,804 as of November 2025.
-This figure represents an increase of 20,430 people since the 2021 Census, which recorded a population of 23,374.
-The growth is inferred from ABS estimated resident population data of 35,423 in June 2024 and validated new addresses totalling 5,700 since the Census date.
-This results in a density ratio of 618 persons per square kilometer.
-Mickleham-Yuroke's population growth rate of 87.4% between 2021 and 2025 exceeded both national (8.9%) and state averages.
-Interstate migration contributed approximately 76.9% of the overall population gains during this period, with other factors such as natural growth and overseas migration also playing positive roles.
+Mickleham-Yuroke's population was approximately 48,433 as of February 2026.
+This figure represents a growth of 25,059 people since the 2021 Census, which reported a population of 23,374.
+The increase is inferred from the ABS estimated resident population of 35,484 in June 2024 and an additional 5,797 validated new addresses post-Census.
+This results in a density ratio of 683 persons per square kilometer.
+Mickleham-Yuroke's growth rate since the Census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 76.9% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation methods.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population growth is predicted to be exceptional, placing Mickleham-Yuroke in the top 10% of statistical areas nationally.
-By 2041, the area is expected to increase by 47,633 persons based on the latest annual ERP population numbers, reflecting an overall increase of 89.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projecting demographic shifts, Mickleham-Yuroke is predicted to grow exceptionally, placing it in the top 10 percent of national areas.
+By 2041, the area is expected to increase by 47,633 persons, reflecting a gain of 71.4% over the 17 years.

 Frequently Asked Questions - Population